 A sequence encoding the V5 epitope upstream of the gene of interest must be included to distinguish the expression of the transfected gene from endogenous expression [1-TXT].

-LAB MEDIA: Table 1 Video Editor: please emphasize V5-alpha Enac F and R sequences TEXT: Reverse primer must contain polyadenylation signal after stop codon
+LAB MEDIA: Table 1 Video Editor: please emphasize V5-alpha Enac F and R sequences TEXT: Reverse primer must contain polyadenylation signal after stop codon 2.3.1._Table 1.xls

 Mutants can be generated by sequential deletion to study the effects of different 3-prime untranslated regions on the stability of the mRNA of the gene using reverse primers encoding a polyadenylation site that gradually deletes the 3-prime end of the untranslated region [1].

-LAB MEDIA: Figure 6 Video Editor: please sequentially emphasize Del1-Del4 graphics
+LAB MEDIA: Figure 6 Video Editor: please sequentially emphasize Del1-Del4 graphics 2.4.4._Figure 6.eps

 Ultimately, the insertion of the gene of interest can be confirmed by restriction analysis [1].
 The gene orientation and the absence of mutations potentially introduced during RT-PCR can be confirmed by sequencing [2].